World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: What does it cost to enter the Accelerator?

 A: Go here for the current application and participation fees.
 No refunds are provided.
 Student teams must have a full-time student as the Team Leader and at least half the team must be students.
-The fee is for one team to enter one category.
-Each individual team entered into the competition must pay the full entry fee.
+The fee is for one team to enter one technology category.
+Each individual team entered into the Accelerator must pay the full application fee.

 Q: How do I pay my application fee?